Understanding Kentucky's Medical Malpractice Statute of Limitations

 This means a lawsuit alleging medical malpractice must be filed no later than one year after the negligent act or omission occurred or it will be considered time-barred.
 There are many nuances to this one year deadline, which are set forth in Kentucky case opinions.
 For this reason, it is important to speak with an attorney if you believe grounds may exist for a medical malpractice claim.

-When does Kentucky's one year limitation period begin to run?
+When does Kentucky's medical malpractice statute of limitation begin to run?

-As a general rule, the medical malpractice one year limitation period begins to run (accrue, in legal parlance) on the date an injury occurs.
+As a general rule, the medical malpractice one year limitation period begins to run (accrue) on the date an injury occurs.
 But there are several exceptions to this rule.
 A few of those exceptions are as follows:

 Discovery Rule - Under the "discovery rule," the one year limitation period does not begin to run until the plaintiff discovers his or her injury.
 For this exception to apply, the injury must have been not immediately evident or discoverable with the exercise of reasonable diligence.